-The number of norovirus detections to PathWest decreased over the past two weeks.
-Rotavirus notifications to the Department of Health increased in the past week and remained higher than average levels (Figure 11).
+The number of norovirus detections to PathWest decreased over the past three weeks.
+Rotavirus notifications to the Department of Health decreased in the past week but remained higher than average levels (Figure 11).

 Figure 11.
 Number of rotavirus notifications to the Department of Health and norovirus detections at PathWest in WA in the last eight weeks